 The FVIP Coordinating Committee works to identify and implement reforms across agencies in the ACT to meet the objectives of the FVIP.
 This committee is represented by senior staff from key partner agencies.
-The Victims of Crime Commissioner (previously the Victims of Crime Coordinator) performs the role of Chair of the Coordinating Committee and Victim Support ACT provides secretariat support.
+For the first half of 2018 the Coordinator-General for Family Safety is the Chair and the office of the Victims of Crime Commissioner provides secretariat support.

 The agencies that currently participate in the FVIP Coordinating Committee are:

 - Office of the Director of Public Prosecutions (DPP)

 - Legislation, Policy and Programs Branch, Justice and Community Safety Directorate

 - Division of Women, Youth & Children Community Health Programs, Health Directorate